babab/dotfiles/README.rst

  A fancy alias for ``du -h | sort -h`` that tees output before showing a sorted version at the end, paged with less.
 `envtest <bin/envtest>`_
- Check paths of python, pip and virtual environment `git-set-remote <bin/git-set-remote>`_
+ Check paths of python, pip and virtual environment `htmlcount <bin/htmlcount>`_
- Configure a single git remote with multiple --push urls and a read-only fetch url.
-`htmlcount <bin/htmlcount>`_
  Count html elements in a html files or stdin.
 `loadavg <bin/loadavg>`_